20steps/alexa/README.md

 * Some easter egg

 TODO:
-* Include cards in the response for Amazon Echo Show
+* Include cards in the response for Amazon Echo Show (wip)
-* User management so users can enter their API key for UptimeRobot.com in the Alexa App
+* User management so users can enter their API key for UptimeRobot.com in the Alexa App (wip)
 * Some more capabilities
 * Prepare for push